 What Is The Tesla Outlook For 2024?

-The company lost more than US$80 billion in market value in one day, following its fourth quarter earnings update on January 24.
+The company lost over US$80 billion in market value in one day, following its fourth quarter earnings update on January 24.

 The share price had already been in decline, primarily driven by further discounting from the EV maker, which lowered the cost of its vehicles in the Chinese market by between 3-6% in response to increased competition.